RaulPPelaez/UAMMD/README.md

 Finally there is a Driver that puts them all together and controls the flow of the simulation.

-The simulation construction is performed in Driver/SimulationConfig.cpp.
+**The simulation construction is performed in Driver/SimulationConfig.cpp.
 Where the integrator, interactors and measurables are created and the initial conditions and parameters are set.
+This is the "input" of UAMMD.**

 #Currently Implemented